epicodus-lessons/hooksTest/hooks.md

 ...
 ```
 Now we're ready to use the state property and the setState method in our JSX.
-We can simply call upon _counter_, which will display its current value.
-To use the method, we can create an onClick listener in a button and set its value equal to a function implicitly returning the _setCounter_ method.
+We can simply call upon _counter_, which will display that property's current value.
+To use the method, we can create an onClick listener in a button and set its value equal to a function which implicitly returns the _setCounter_ method.
 We need this to be a callback function so we can pass in an argument, otherwise it'll run on page load.
 This will replace the current value of _counter_ (note: this will completely overwrite its previous value).

 ```javascript
 ...